-All units have an identification nameplate affixed to the frame (Figure 15).
-All the necessary information pertaining to the motor can be found on this plate including;
+All units have an identification (name) plate affixed to the frame (Figure 12).
+All the necessary information pertaining to the machine can be found on this plate.

 - 1. Serial Number

 - 2. Type and Frame Size

 - 3. Horsepower and Speed

 - 4. Bearing Designations